New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 Reporting obligation

-The FDPIC stands for the Federal Data Protection and Information Commissioner in Switzerland.
+FDPIC stands for the Federal Data Protection and Information Commissioner in Switzerland.
 It is an independent authority that monitors and enforces data protection at the federal level.
-In the new Data Protection Act (nDSG), the FDPIC plays an important role as it is responsible for monitoring compliance with the law.
+In the new Data Protection Act (nDSG), the FDPIC plays an important role because it is responsible for monitoring compliance with the law.
 In the event of data breaches that pose a high risk to the personal rights or fundamental rights of the data subjects, these must be reported to the FDPIC.
 It can also issue instructions and impose sanctions if data protection regulations are not complied with.

 Under the nDSG, cyberattacks that lead to a breach of data security must be reported to the FDPIC.
 This is particularly the case if the attack poses a high risk to the personal rights or fundamental rights of the data subjects.